International sanctions against Israel in 2025

 Why are sanctions being imposed against Israel in the world?

-The sanctions policy towards Israel is shaped by several interconnected factors.
-The main catalyst is the protracted Palestinian-Israeli conflict, which in recent years has reached a new phase of escalation.
-Accusations of violations of international humanitarian law, especially during military operations in the Gaza Strip, provoke widespread condemnation.
+Israel’s sanctions landscape is shaped by several interconnected factors, with the Palestinian-Israeli conflict being the main catalyst.
+This conflict has entered a new phase in recent years, with accusations of international law abuse and human rights violations provoking widespread condemnation.
 International human rights organizations regularly publish reports on civilian casualties and the destruction of infrastructure.

-Another source of friction is the ongoing construction of Israeli settlements in the West Bank.
-Many countries, including members of the European Union, consider this activity illegal and an obstacle to the creation of an independent Palestinian state.
+Another source of conflict is the ongoing construction of Israeli settlements in the West Bank.
+Many countries, including the European Union (EU) member states, consider this activity illegal and an obstacle to the creation of an independent Palestinian state.
 Finally, domestic political decisions by the Israeli government aimed at strengthening control over disputed territories also contribute to increased diplomatic isolation and the imposition of restrictive measures.

 US sanctions against Israel: from settlers to organizations